The global skills and competency framework for the digital world

 • implementing service level management practices to support cloud-based services

-• identifying future trends and their impact on service delivery — for example — technical, market, industrial, socioeconomic, legislative or sustainability targets.
+• identifying future trends and their impact on service delivery, for example, technical, market, industrial, socioeconomic, legislative or sustainability targets.

 Understanding the responsibility levels of this skill